 My Myers-Briggs type is ISFJ.
 I am an introvert that senses information, makes decisions based on feelings and judges the outside world.
 Fun fact: my husband is the exact opposite!

-You can find out your Myers-Briggs type by taking the 16 Personalities test.
+You can find out your Myers-Briggs type by taking the MBTI assessment at 16 Personalities.

 The 5 Love Languages